Nmuldowney1/Hangmangame/README.md

 2. Paste the code in main.py into a code cell.
 After the previous code cell finishes, run this code cell.

 ---
-When this program is run for the first time without previously installing Wonderwords.
+When this program is run in Pycharm for the first time without previously installing Wonderwords.
 You will get an error code that will link you to the Wonderwords download.

 ---